a1exxd0/a1exxd0/README.md

 # About me :)
 I am a Computer Science student at the University of Warwick.
-Most interested in low-latency applications of CS and HPC.
+Most interested in HPC and C++.

 # Upcoming Projects
 Projects I am looking to complete & have already completed.
 Not university-associated.